• Skip to primary navigation

 1. All the spices must be dried and fresh for long-lasting storage.

-3. Do not roast spices on high heat as they may burn spices, and these will be bitter.
+3. Do not roast spices on high heat as they may burn spices, and will be bitter.

 4. Cool down spices before grinding; otherwise, moisture may arise.
 It can spoil the masala later on.